usafa-astro-201/2024-spring/05 documentation and validation/README.md

 - `mag.m`
 - `vecangle.m`

+Follow the USAFA/DFAS documentation standards illustrated in the file `example_add.m` in this directory.

 ### mag.m

 `mag.m` will determine magnitude of a three-dimensional input vector.
 You will use this function extensively over your tenure as an engineering major.